sugix/synd.io_sugiv_takehome_solution/README.md

 > Run all the below from the root of the project

 - I have also checked in the poetry.lock file which helps you to run with right set of dependencies.
 You can either install dependencies as a first step and run or directly run the below commands.
-- If you like to save time and finish installing dependencies in poetry virtual environment, then please go ahead and run
+- Please go ahead and run following to install the dependencies as a first step.

 ```sh
 poetry install